cdznd/supplier-risk-ai-search-tool/README.md

 **Tool Calling Implementation**

 The second step focused on implementing the tools.
-I started by improving and refactoring the mock database I created, which consists of a JSON file and a "model" file that simulates queries and ORM operations using native JavaScript native functions like .filter and .slice to filter the items from the JSON.
+I started by improving and refactoring the mock database I created, which consists of a JSON file and a "model" file that simulates queries and ORM operations using native JavaScript functions like **.filter** and **.slice** to filter the items from the JSON.
 I also leveraged TypeScript for type safety with these items.

 The model's functions are directly used by the **tool functions** implemented in StreamText.